Cardiovascular, Renal and Metabolic Diseases

 Signs and symptoms do exist for moderate to severe atherosclerosis; however, it may not be diagnosed until after a heart attack or stroke.

 There are 38 million heart failure patients worldwide, with many suffering from at least one other underlying condition such as type-2 diabetes.

 Chronic Kidney Disease (CKD) is a complex, debilitating condition with 200 million adults diagnosed worldwide.

 Diabetes is a growing disease and an enormous global burden that is currently projected to affect more than 592 million people by the year 2035.

-Cardiovascular and Metabolic diseases (as at 30 September 2015)
+Cardiovascular and Metabolic diseases (as at 2 February 2018)

 Please note that the products mentioned may not be available in all countries.
 Additionally, currently approved indications (uses) and presentations may differ between countries.
 Country specific information is available from your local AstraZeneca company.

 Collaboration in CVMD